 Select a New Relic language agent to see its transaction trace configuration options:

-The New Relic Go and PHP agents do not support server-side configuration.
+The ability to configure transaction traces using server-side configuration depends on the New Relic agent.
+For example, the New Relic Go and PHP agents do not support server-side configuration.
 If you are using these agents, the transaction trace settings will be visible in the UI but not editable.
-For information on using the New Relic agent to change these settings, see Agent trace configuration.

 To access server-side configuration settings for transaction traces if available for your New Relic agent: